Samuel Maurice Jones

 Samuel Maurice Jones R.C.A.
-(1853- 30 December 1932) was a Welsh landscape painter and illustrator, particularly active in North Wales.
-Working principally in watercolour, Jones made numerous studies and paintings of the fields near Caernarfon and the Conway Valley.
+(1853 – 30 December 1932) was a Welsh landscape painter and illustrator, particularly active in North Wales.
+Working principally in watercolour, Jones made numerous studies and paintings of the fields near Caernarfon and the Conwy Valley.
 Many of these rural studies have an idealised, pastoral, character suggestive of the English picturesque and Romantic landscape traditions originating in the works of John Constable and developed by J.M.W Turner.

 Early life

 Samuel Maurice Jones was born in Mochdre, a coastal village in north-east Wales near Colwyn Bay.
 His father, Rev. John Jones, was a Calvinistic Methodist minister.
-Jones was trained first at the Caernarfon School of Art under the tutelage of John Cambrian Rowland and later, in London where he studied under William Collingwood between 1870-73.
+Jones was trained first at the Caernarfon School of Art under the tutelage of John Cambrian Rowland and later, in London where he studied under William Collingwood between 1870 and 1873.
 Collingwood was an Associate of the Society of Painters in Watercolours and offered Jones a thorough and traditional training in the fundamentals of arts education; schooling him in the importance of line and composition, shading, drawing carefully from nature and drawing from memory.
-The first entry in the study book detailing his lesson with Collingwood on Monday 11 April 1870, recalls his teachers' words: 'You must regard your hand as an instrument requiring to be taught how to execute with certainty and freedom, every mental command.
+The first entry in the study book documenting his lesson with Collingwood on Monday, 11 April 1870, recalls his teachers' words: 'You must regard your hand as an instrument requiring to be taught how to execute with certainty and freedom, every mental command.

 While he was in London, Jones met two figures closely associated with the Pre-Raphaelite Brotherhood: the art critic, John Ruskin, and the painter, Holman Hunt, who reviewed and offered constructive criticism of his work.
 Shortly afterwards Jones returned to Caernarfon in order to pursue his career as an artist.